 Some cats prefer to drink out of dripping water in a sink or a tub.
 Cats have very sensitive whiskers, and many cats don’t like drinking or eating out of bowls that allow their whiskers to brush against the sides, so trying out a wider drinking bowl for your cat may help encourage more water intake.

 If your cat enjoys wet food, you can slowly increase the amount of wet food or add food toppers (such as a cat-safe gravy) in their diet under the guidance of your vet.

-Making sure your cat drinks enough water can require a little creativity.
-A nicely made water fountain like Hepper's Stainless Steel Cat Water Fountain will encourage your cat to stay hydrated by providing fresh, flowing water.
+Making sure your cat drinks enough water can require a little creativity and the right fountain choice!
+A nicely made product like Hepper's Stainless Steel Cat Water Fountain will encourage your cat to stay hydrated by providing fresh, flowing water.
 We particularly like this model because it's easy to clean and offers excellent triple filtration, multiple flow modes, and a large capacity.

-Cats are perceived as tough creatures, but domestic cats rely on us to provide them with adequate care in a safe environment.
-Ensuring your kitty has enough water at all times is an essential part of pet ownership, but the good news is that you have options, even for the most stubborn non-water drinking cat!
+Cats are perceived as tough creatures, but domestic cats rely on us to provide adequate care in a safe environment.
+Ensuring your kitty has enough water at all times is an essential part of pet ownership, but the good news is that you have options, even for the most stubborn, non-water-drinking cat!

-Monitor your cat’s water intake and if you notice any changes in drinking habits or behavior, talk to your veterinarian.
-Sometimes you’re dealing with a cat who would rather play or nap than drink water, but sometimes there may be a more insidious cause.
+Monitor your cat’s water intake, and if you notice any changes in drinking habits or behavior, talk to your veterinarian.
+Sometimes, you deal with a cat who would rather play or nap than drink water, but other times, there may be a more insidious cause.